ll question stems from seven basic interrogatives.

 In the following material you will

-be introduced to what many feel is the most important logical construct ever isolated from
+be introduced to what many feel is the most important logical construct

-the field of human knowing.
-Why would anyone pay such homage to an
+ever isolated from the field of human knowing.
+Why would anyone

-idea?
-Because, by yielding the nature of truth, ‘certainty'
+pay such homage to an idea?
+Because, by yielding the nature of

-so.
+to do so.
 Hence, it introduces undeniable responsibility into the

+human equation.
 It does this, even as it confirms the necessity for acceptance of an all

 encompassing intellect which cannot be denied without invoking self